smakus/luna-discord-bot/README.md

 **5. Usage**

-Say: *"Luna, smakbot play Bohemian Rhapsody"*
+Say: *"Luna, play song Bohemian Rhapsody"*

 Luna will post `!play Bohemian Rhapsody` to the text channel, VoiceBridge will intercept it and invoke Red's Audio cog, and music will start playing.

-> The trigger phrase is flexible — Whisper may transcribe "smakbot" as "smack bot", "smack bop", etc. These variants are all handled by the regex in `index.js`.
+> The trigger phrase is somewhat flexible — variants are mostly handled by the regex in `index.js`.

 ---